Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 With the aid of the Zura family, they didn’t have to fear the powerful blows of strong warriors.
 Their techniques allowed for them to drain their opponents of their mana and use it against them.

-In the hands of a master, the Flowing Water Fist style could ensnare any attack and penetrate any defense.
+In the hands of a master, the Flowing Water Fist Style could ensnare nearly any attack and penetrate almost any defense.

 “Miss Princess, you should get a move on.
 Your task still remains to be completed.”
 Lau got into a stance as more people came out of the holes, presumably other members of the Zura family.